NovaLynxie/CoraBot_Main/README.md

 This will start the setup utility, follow the on-screen prompts to complete the bot setup process.
 (Not yet implemented!)
 **IMPORTANT!!**
 **Privileged intents are required for the bot to start.
 Check you have it enabled for your bot user before starting or the bot WILL crash!**

+## YouTube music support (IMPORTANT)
+This bot will not support music playback from YouTube links going forward.
+Please see issue #11 for more details.